rkt/rkt/README.md

 ## Project status

 The rkt v1.x series provides command line user interface and on-disk data structures stability for external development.
 Any major changes to those primary areas will be clearly communicated, and a formal deprecation process conducted for any retired features.
-The (optional) API for pod inspection is not yet completely stabilized, but is quite usable, and an excellent area for testing and participation as it matures.

 Check out the [roadmap](ROADMAP.md) for more details on the future of rkt.